MuseTeens More: The 14th Youth Leadership Scheme

 (III) Understanding and Promoting Museum Services

-(IV) "Understanding Culture through Historical Architecture" Programme Series
+(IV) "Understanding Cultural Heritage through Stories about People" Programme Series

 (V) Extended Practical Activities and MuseTeens-in-Schools